 ELECTRONIC FILING REQUIREMENT UPDATE

-The IRS is considering reducing the threshold for e-filing from 250 returns to 100, but until IRS regulations are issued, the threshold remains unchanged.
+The IRS is considering reducing the threshold for e-filing from 250 returns to 100 in 2022 and to 10 in 2023.
+But until IRS regulations are issued, the threshold remains unchanged.
 We will provide updates on any changes to these requirements.

 While the IRS allows an automatic 30-day extension for certain Forms 1099, there is no automatic extension for filing Form 1099-NEC.
 Contact your CohnReznick engagement team or other trusted tax advisor with any questions.

 Failure to comply with the various filing deadlines and requirements may expose a business to the following significant penalties: